-1. Introduction
+1 Introduction

 Academic and political debate centres frequently on the search for ways in which to approach global challenges.
 Viewed overall, recent decades have been marked by enormous surges in globalisation.
-In the light of sweeping trends towards the dissolution of boundaries, the contours of policy areas focused primarily on 'community' (Gemeinwesen) within nation-state borders are becoming increasingly nebulous.1 As a result, very few areas in which governments are not obliged to reach, or at least seek, a global consensus continue to exist in political practice.
+In the light of sweeping trends towards the dissolution of boundaries, the contours of policy areas focused primarily on "community" (Gemeinwesen) within nation-state borders are becoming increasingly nebulous (Barrett 2007).
+As a result, very few areas in which governments are not obliged to reach, or at least seek a global consensus, continue to exist in political practice.
 Today, this not only applies to security and foreign trade policy, for example, but similarly also to health care, education and science policy, to name but a few pertinent fields.

-These upswings in globalisation bring advantages, which become visible in enhanced foreign trade potential or globally accessible knowledge, for instance Potter (2016).
+These upswings in globalisation bring advantages - partially, at least, which become visible in enhanced foreign trade potential or globally accessible knowledge, for instance Potter (2016).
 Simultaneously, however, globalised risks and challenges are growing increasingly apparent.
-Examples of this include new forms of cross-border security threats, upsurges in migration and refugee movements - which had not been observed, at least in Europe, on the immense scale of 2015 and 2016 for many decades - and local deficiencies in health care, which may
+Examples of this include new forms of cross-border security threats, upsurges in migration and refugee movements, which had not been observed, at least in Europe, on the immense scale of 2015 and 2016 for many decades, and local deficiencies in health care, which may lead to pandemics such as the Ebola crisis and the Zika virus, to name two cases in point.
+Other significant factors include the natural limits of the earth system, which not only bring us closer to the planetary frontiers in various areas, but also allow us to successfully transcend them (Schellnhuber, 2011).